 There is no doubt that healthy eating habits lead to healthy lifestyles with increased immunity to fight various illness and infections.
 However, there still would be some diseases and infections, which would keep striking us, once in a while, regardless of how well we plan our meal options.
 Common cold and flu are perhaps one of those diseases.

-Recently, scientists have unraveled the complex mechanism of the immune system and its dependence on a diet.
+Recently, scientists have unravelled the complex mechanism of the immune system and its dependence on a diet.
 Nothing makes as much difference to your health as a well-functioning immune system.
-If you have a good immunity, you can prevent anything from common cold to viral infection, stomach disorders chronic fatigue to even deadly cancer.
+If you have good immunity, you can prevent anything from common cold to viral infection, stomach disorders chronic fatigue to even deadly cancer.
 Foods contain antioxidants, which stimulate immune functioning and increase your resistance to infections.

 Take plenty of fluids in the form of warm water, soups, juices and watery broths to flush toxic by-products out of the body as quickly and efficiently as possible.
-Avoid drinks with diuretic (fluid-eliminating) properties, such as tea, coffee, alcohol and carbonated beverages.
+Avoid drinks with diuretics (fluid-eliminating) properties, such as tea, coffee, alcohol and carbonated beverages.
 Get plenty of fluids to thin secretions or the phlegm, making it easier for the body to flush them away from the body.

 This wonder food is a marvel of nature that helps fight bacteria and virus.
 On testing the blood of some garlic eaters who were made to eat about 15 cloves a day, it was found that their blood contained more potent T-lymphocytes and macrophages, which increase natural killers activity and increase immunity compared with non-garlic eaters.
 Eat 4-5 cloves of raw garlic every day.